sideshowbarker/gh-prreview/README.md

 - View rich preview pane with comment details
 - Press Ctrl+E to open the file in your `$EDITOR`
 - Press Ctrl+B to open the comment in your browser
+- Press Ctrl+R to resolve/unresolve the comment thread
 - Press / to search/filter comments
 - Press Enter to open in browser